-Isn't it enough that kitty asks for a scratch with an elevator butt pose?
-What's up with presenting its tail to your face?
-Your cat's action is a backhanded compliment and kitty-correct.
-A raised tail signals another cat that your cat feels secure and is graciously offering the opportunity of a butt sniff.
-When your cat does this to you, it is like giving a hug and kiss in greeting a friend.
+Does your kitty's butt go sky-high when you pet or scratch it?
+That's called an "elevator butt" pose and it's a good thing.
+Your cat's action is a backhanded compliment and kitty-correct, letting you know you've hit the spot and to continue the petting.
+What about when your cat puts its butt right into your face?
+Good news there, too.
+A raised tail is an invitation to another cat for a gracious butt sniff to say hello.
+When your cat does this to you, it's like giving a hug and kiss when greeting a friend.
 The good news is that you don't have to sniff your cat's hind end to reciprocate.
 Instead, you can pet your cat or scratch where it likes it best.

 All cats do this.
 Or do they?
 Cats communicate volumes in the litter box and sometimes they want their (ahem) potty graffiti available for the world to see.
 Cats usually learn their litter box etiquette from their mothers, and domestic cats have long been encouraged to cover their excrement.
 However, a cat might leave it unburied to claim territory.

 Everyone has heard of finicky cats.
 And some cats make clear their gustatory preferences by covering up the food bowl.
 If your cat is covering its food after eating some of it, it may be an instinctive behavior as wild felines cache their food to keep it safe from others.
 Your kitten or cat may scratch around its food bowl after eating or even find shredded paper to cover it up.Continue to 5 of 22 below.

 05 of 22